rfrht/PY2RAF/Improving-FT-710-usability.md

 --

 Regarding compressor, I'm yet to see a huge improvement with it.
 So far, I wasn't able to find any audio TX difference with compressor disabled and the maximum value.
-Still under investigation.